silicium42/ogre-imgui/README.md

 ## Compatibility ##

-This binding is compatible with both Ogre 1.x and 2.0.
+This binding is compatible with both Ogre 2.1+ (tested on 2.2).
 Render systems supported are:

-* D3D9
 * D3D11
-* GL
-* GLES2
 * GL3+

 ## Usage ##